lychialy/Cyclistic-bike-share-analysis/README.md

 Business Task: Analyze historical bike data to understand how annual members and casual riders use Cyclistic bike differently with the intention of designing marketing strategies to convert casual riders into annual members.

-There were three questions that we had to focus on:
+There were three questions that I had to focus on:
 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?